Docs / Project Structure

 Plugins

-Plugins live under plugins/{slug}.
-A plugin can register hooks, settings pages, database tables, admin templates, and frontend output through core extension points.
+Plugins live under plugins/{slug} and contain plugin.toml plus at least one root Go source file.
+A plugin can register hooks, settings pages, protected routes, database tables, admin templates, middleware, identity providers, and frontend output through core extension points.

 Runtime Sites